aacostamx/Kata001/readme.md

 A class should have only a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
 It would lead into a new desing because the logic is inside the program class

 - One class in the example is one of the most misused in the .net framework, which do you think it is?
 What is the story in .net core?
-HttpClient error is the most misused
-DateTime.Now is a very problematic way of retrieving the current date and time, and you should—almost—never use it. https://blog.submain.com/datetime-now-usage-examples/
+HttpClient error is the most misused class DateTime.Now is a very problematic way of retrieving the current date and time, and you should—almost—never use it. https://blog.submain.com/datetime-now-usage-examples/